feature-blindness/patchwork/README.md

 # patchwork
-Dataset, code and analysis for experiments and simulations on feature-blindness in humans and CNNs
+Feature-blindness in humans and CNNs.

 *****************